dockstore/dockstore-support/tooltester/README.md

 1. Check the checkbox:  "This project is parameterized"
 1. Create the String Parameters mentioned in the [constructParameterMap](https://github.com/ga4gh/dockstore-support/blob/develop/tooltester/src/main/java/io/dockstore/tooltester/client/cli/Client.java#L609) function.
 These string parameters are used to configure the Jenkins pipelines to run the correct tool/workflow, versions, etc.
 1. Change master node to not be used (0 executors)
-1. Log in as jenkins `sudo -u jenkins -i` and create a .ssh/id_rsa (use the same one as before, ask around for it)

 # Slave Setup:
 1. Create a c2.large flavor Ubuntu 18.04 image on Collaboratory and give it the JenkinsMaster2 key pair